nzakas/understandinges6/manuscript/03-Functions.md

 console.log(bookData.year);     // 2015
 ```

 This function mimics the `pick()` method from the *Underscore.js* library, which returns a copy of a given object with some specified subset of the original object's properties.
-This example defines only one argument and expects the first argument to be the object from which to copy properties.
+This example defines only one parameter and expects the first argument to be the object from which to copy properties.
 Every other argument passed is the name of a property that should be copied on the result.

 There are a couple of things to notice about this `pick()` function.
 First, it's not at all obvious that the function can handle more than one parameter.
 You could define several more parameters, but you would always fall short of indicating that this function can take any number of parameters.
 Second, because the first parameter is named and used directly, when you look for the properties to copy, you have to start in the `arguments` object at index 1 instead of index 0.
 Remembering to use the appropriate indices with `arguments` isn't necessarily difficult, but it's one more thing to keep track of.